 Buy The Storm at the Door from Amazon.com*

 I didn’t know what to expect from “The Storm at the Door” by Stefan Merill Block (website), the book sounded interesting, about a time period I like to read about, taking place in Boston – a city which I’ve visited several times and intend to visit several times more.

-What I got was a lyrical, but haunting, account of the author’s grandparents, Katherine and Frederick, their lives and struggles with his grandfather’s mental illness and his grandmother’ trials and tribulations of surviving not only economically, but also society’s stigma.
+What I got was lyrical, but a haunting account of the author’s grandparents, Katherine and Frederick, their lives and struggles with his grandfather’s mental illness, and his grandmother’s trials and tribulations of surviving not only economically, but also in society’s stigma.

 Mr. Block’s writing is both sensitive and articulate, detailing the horrors of mental illness institutions and the heavy price spouses and children have to pay.
 As much as Frederick is suffering in the institution, Katherine’s world of shuttered dreams is also poignant and heartbreaking.

-The author’s elegant but distributing description of a mental institutions was difficult to comprehend.
+The author’s elegant but distributing description of mental institutions was difficult to comprehend.
 Not because of the descriptive physical horrors imposed upon the patient, there isn’t much of that.
-The author describes the institution as a bureaucratic nightmare, self-important, cold, callous and calculating.
+The author describes the institution as a bureaucratic nightmare, self-important, cold, callous, and calculating.

 So tell me, do you think there is still a stigma about mental illness?